Frequently asked questions

 1) Where Are You Located?

 Our main location is in Elkhart, Indiana.
-However, we also do have growing locations in North Manchester Indiana, Akron Ohio, and London Ontario Canada.
+However, we also do have growing locations in Farmland, IN, South Africa, and Quebec, Canada.

 2) Do you have puppies available?